Raphac-sh/Complex-System/Readme.md

 - `batch.py` : Runs various simulations and generates 3D graphs of the results with matplotlib.

-To launch the code with vizualisation : `solara run app.py` To launch bathces : `python3 batch.py`
+To launch the code with vizualisation : `solara run app.py`

+To launch batches : `python3 batch.py`